 But we all have opportunities every day to choose light or dark, life or death, love or fear.
 For me those choices are no longer contained within the moral framework of religious faith — sometimes that makes them easier, and sometimes it makes them harder, but at the end of the day I know that I am actively making them.

 Your journey may take you somewhere different to mine; perhaps to a deeper version of your beliefs.
 Perhaps to a different religion.
 Perhaps to nothing at all.
 My point is that — when it comes to something that, in theory, shapes you so significantly, why just go through the motions?
 Testing your personal paradigm should strengthen, not threaten it.

 Things seem innate sometimes that are actually learnt, and knowledge is always shifting and changing.
 Truth is shaped by our culture and context, our personal and social histories, along with many other variables.
-All said, I do believe religion has, and continues, to play a really important role for humanity.
+All said, I do believe religion has, and continues, to play a really important – if in many ways problematic – role for humanity.
 Which begs the question, if not religion, then what?

-I decided to write this as I’d like to open up the subject of belief on Impolitikal.
+I decided to write this as I’d like to open up the topic of belief on Impolitikal.
 It felt important to outline my personal history, and clarify where I’m at now.
-If you have something to say on the topics of faith, spirituality or religion, please email firstname.lastname@example.org.
+If you have something to say on the subjects of faith, spirituality or religion, please email email@example.com.